 Run by Wasifiri, the magazine of international literature, in conjunction with Queen Mary University, this prize supports new writers.

 The Rhys Davies Short Story Competition is a distinguished national writing competition for writers born or living in Wales.
 The first prize is £1,000 and publication in a short story anthology to be published by Parthian Books.

 The annual prize of £1,000 goes to the best unpublished short story of the year.
 The winning entry is also published in Prospect magazine and the RSL Review.

 The New Writers Awards is an annual awards programme supporting individuals committed to developing their writing.
 The award includes a cash award, a week-long retreat, training and mentoring.

-The Society of Authors runs an annual awards, which is open to writers at all stages of their careers.
-Among them are The ALCS Tom-Gallon Trust Award for a short story (applicants need to have had at least one short story accepted for publication); and The McKitterick Prize, which is given annually to an author over the age of 40 for a first novel, published or unpublished.
+The Society of Authors runs annual awards, which are open to writers at all stages of their careers.
+Among them is The ALCS Tom-Gallon Trust Award for a short story (applicants need to have had at least one short story accepted for publication); and The McKitterick Prize, which is given annually to an author over the age of 40 for a first novel, published or unpublished.

 For published writers

 These awards are for published writers only, and in order to be considered books must be nominated by their publisher or agent - authors cannot usually enter themselves (with the exception of the fellowships).
 However, as a writer looking to get published, it's always worth taking stock of the titles being longlisted and shortlisted for some of the top literary awards to give you a sense of which types of books are receiving critical acclaim.
 We've included prizes for fiction and non-fiction titles here.